How to Fix reCAPTCHA Not Working in WordPress (10 Easy Tips)

 How to Fix reCAPTCHA Not Showing or Loading in WordPress

 Now that we’ve identified some potential causes, let’s look at how to fix reCAPTCHA not working in WordPress.
-Rest assured, we’ve got some easy and effective solutions.
+We’ve got some easy and effective solutions.

 1. Enable reCAPTCHA in Your WordPress Plugins